lukasbauer3091/Workshops/workshop_2018_2019/Conda_setup.md

 # Environments
 In every project that you make, you will want to create a separate **'virtual environment'** which will contain only the packages you need for the project.
 For the workshops, make an environment called *nt-env*.
-See here for how to setup and manage an environment with conda: https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments
+See here for how to setup and manage an environment with conda (make sure you initialize with Python 3): https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments

 # Managing packages
 The main commands related to packages in conda are "search", "list", and "install".
 More information can be found here: https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-packages